 Several types of inspections can be done in and around a warehouse racking system.
 The scope of the inspection and the qualifications of the inspector largely depend on what is required.
 As for the frequency, it depends on the type of activity occurring in the warehouse or distribution center, but safety authorities will recommend an independent third-party rack inspection on an annual basis, with regular planned inspections by maintenance personnel or an expert in the interim.

-Since we are often asked: “When should I get my racks inspected?”
+This is a question we get asked very often...
+So when, or how often should racks inspected?
 Here’s a look at the various moments you might require pallet rack inspection services:

 After a New Rack Installation